 There's hardly anything worse for morale than team leaders who practice the "Do as I say, not as I do" philosophy.
 When this happens, you can almost feel the motivation sink among the staff.
 It's like watching the air go out of a balloon – and disappointment & jealousy usually take its place.

-If you're in a leadership position, then you know that you have a responsibility to your team.
+Being in a leadership position means having a responsibility to and for your team.
 Employees look to team leaders for guidance and strength; that's part of what being a good leader is.
 And, the most important part of your responsibility is to lead them with your own actions.

 Put in the Work